AllenNeuralDynamics/aind-capsule-ephys-spikesort-pykilosort/README.md

-# Spike sort with pyKilosort for AIND ephys pipeline
+# Spike sorting with pyKilosort for AIND ephys pipeline
 ## aind-capsule-ephys-spikesort-pykilosort